 Tooth Extractions

-Unfortunately there are times when extraction of a tooth is needed for a variety of reasons.
+Unfortunately, there are times when a tooth needs to be extracted because of an issue like severe decay or damage.
 Our dental professionals will ensure that you’re taken care of every step of the way.

 What Do You Need to Tell Your Dentist Before a Tooth Extraction?